astroumd/PHYS265-spring24-hw/README.md

 # PHYS265-spring24hw
- Template for homework submissing of PHYS265-spring24
+ Template for homework submission of PHYS265-spring24